janerjzou/sentiment_analysis_with_Bi-LSTM/README.md

 Aims to develop a sentiment analysis model using Recurrent Neural Networks (RNN).

-The project includes three components, the Word Embedding module, Lexicon Embedding module, and Bi-directional RNN Sequence Model.
+The project includes three components, the Word Embedding module, Lexicon Embedding module, and Bi-directional LSTM / RNN Sequence Model.